 These Rules apply to any civil or commercial dispute where the parties seek the settlement of such dispute and where, either by stipulation in a contract or by agreement, they have agreed that these Rules will apply.
-The parties may agree to vary these Rules at any time.
+The parties and ADR Center Soc.
+Benefit a r.l, hereafter ADR Center Global, may agree to vary these Rules at any time.

 Art.
 2 Initiation of Mediation

-Any party or parties to a dispute wishing to initiate mediation may do so by filing with ADR Center a written request for mediation pursuant to these Rules.
+Any party or parties to a dispute wishing to initiate mediation may do so by filing with ADR Center Global a submission to mediation or a written request for mediation pursuant to these Rules.

 A request for mediation should contain a brief statement of the nature of the dispute.
 It shall also set forth the contact information of all parties to the dispute and the counsel, if any, who will represent them in the mediation.

-The party submitting the request may attach any documents that they consider may assist in a better understanding of the case.
+The party submitting the request may attach anytime documents that they consider may assist in a better understanding of the case.

-Where the party invited to mediation refuses to take part or fails to replay by the deadline, the process shall be abandoned and the party requesting mediation shall be informed.
+Where the party invited to mediation refuses to take part or fails to replay by the deadline, the process shall be abandoned and requesting party shall be informed.

-Where the party invited to mediation agrees to take part, they shall submit the appropriate form to ADR Center providing any documents considered necessary for the purposes of a better understanding of the case.
+Where the party invited to mediation agrees to take part, they shall submit the appropriate form or a written reply to ADR Center Global providing anytime documents considered necessary for the purposes of a better understanding of the case.

-Any documents submitted shall be available for consultation by all those participating to the mediation process.
+Unless otherwise agreed, any documents attached at the Request for Mediation shall be available for consultation by all those participating to the mediation process.

-ADR Center shall notify the party requesting mediation that the party invited has accepted and shall establish a deadline for payment of the costs of the mediation.
+ADR Center Global shall notify by email the party requesting mediation that the party invited has accepted and shall establish a deadline for payment of the costs of the first meeting of the entire mediation process.
 In the event of a failure to pay those costs by the deadline, the process shall be abandoned.

-Correspondence with ADR Center shall be in English or Italian, while the mediation shall be conducted in the language agreed upon by the parties.
+The mediation and the correspondence with ADR Center Global shall be conducted in the language agreed upon by the parties.

-ADR Center shall appoint the mediator on the basis of the nature of the dispute and correspondence with the parties.
-The party may agree to select a mediator from ADR Center’s list of mediators.
+ADR Center Global shall appoint the mediator on the basis of the nature of the dispute and preferences expressed by the parties.
+The parties may agree to select a mediator or two co-mediators from ADR Center Global’s list of mediators.

 Before the first meeting with the parties, the mediator shall sign a declaration of impartiality, neutrality and independence.

-Any mediator, whether selected jointly by the parties or appointed by ADR Center, will disclose both to ADR Center and to the parties whether he or she has any financial or personal interest in the outcome of the mediation or whether there exists any fact or circumstance reasonably likely to create a presumption of bias.
-Upon receiving any such information, after soliciting the views of the parties, ADR Center may replace the mediator, preferably from the lists of acceptable mediators previously returned by the parties.
+Any mediator, whether selected jointly by the parties or appointed by ADR Center Global, will disclose both to ADR Center Global and to the parties whether he or she has any financial or personal interest in the outcome of the mediation or whether there exists any fact or circumstance reasonably likely to create a presumption of bias.
+Upon receiving any such information, after soliciting the views of the parties, ADR Center Global may replace the mediator.

-The intention is that the parties attend the mediation themselves, where they may be assisted by their personally appointed lawyers, experts and consultants.
+The parties are encouraged to attend the mediation themselves, where they may be assisted by their personally appointed lawyers, experts and consultants.

 Parties who do not attend mediation themselves, shall be required to appoint a representative who is fully informed on the case and its authorized to negotiate and sign the settlement agreement.